kjellhar/pres/ntnu-24/md/04-a-professional-approach.md

 ## Use the right equipemnt
 - Get generic equipment when you can (_versatile_)
 - Specific equipment when you must (_one trick pony_)
 - Adapt equipment when neccessary (_a bit risky_)
 - Make stuff when there is no other option (_a lot of work_)

 --
 ## Be mindful of you approach
 - Scientific
     - Develop new concepts
     - Increase skill and knowledge
     - Generic solutions

+--
+## Be mindful of you approach
 - Engineering
     - Solve a specific problem as fast as possible
     - Be pragmatic
     - Specific solutions

 ---
 # Questions